 Health Protection On-call Arrangements

-Having assessed an individual Speciality Registrar in Public Health and deemed them competent to undertake supervised out of hours on call duties, your health protection supervisor should:
+Having assessed an individual Specialty Registrar in Public Health and deemed them competent to undertake supervised out of hours on call duties, your health protection supervisor should:

-- Inform the Programme Director and Programme HR & Development Manager by letter
+- Inform the Training Programme Director and Public Health Programme Manager

-- Contact the Programme HR & Development Manager to agree a start date
+- Contact the Public Health Programme Manager to agree a start date

 - Ensure that you are not rostered for on call duties until a start date has been agreed, otherwise there may be problems with payment.